Good Things

 A Video History of Rectory Gardens

-The exhibition presents an archive of video recordings, alongside ephemera and research which centres on the history of Rectory Gardens – a squat-turned-housing-cooperative in Clapham’s Old Town, which began life in the 1970s – as well as wider campaigns to save local streets and areas from being compulsorily purchased, charting the changes in Clapham over the last thirty years.
-The exhibition forms a collective memory of Rectory Gardens, emphasising the sense of community and cultural contributions of this unique place – one of London's last remaining squats.
+This exhibition presented an archive of video recordings, ephemera and research centred around the history of Rectory Gardens— a squat-turned-housing cooperative in Clapham Old Town, less than a mile from Studio Voltaire.
+The project also followed broader campaigns to save local areas from being compulsorily purchased, charting the changes in Clapham over the last thirty years.

-Interviews with former residents chronicle a self-made oasis where time stopped, and children were free to roam and play, revelling in its enduring freedom and community spirit – a space created 'for the people by the people.'
-Contemporary interviews with Vivienne Westwood and Maggie Hambling exploring housing, gentrification and culture are contrasted with housing demonstrations, the tranquillity of the street and its gardens.
+Interviews with former residents chronicled a self-made oasis where time stopped and children were free to roam and play, revelling in its enduring freedom and community spirit—a space created 'for the people by the people.'
+Contemporary interviews with Vivienne Westwood and Maggie Hambling exploring housing, gentrification and culture were contrasted with housing demonstrations, the tranquillity of the street and its gardens.
+Throughout the exhibition, visitors were invited to contribute their own memories of Rectory Gardens and Clapham.

 Supported by Historic England and Hartfield Foundation.